Archive for the ‘Enjoy’ Category

 Based on my readings and experience I’ve boiled success down to a simple formula: Think, Do.
 Enjoy.
 The doing is important but when you think before you do and enjoy the process- it increases the potential for success exponentially.

-When you’re doing something do it right.
+Do When you’re doing something do it right.
 I could have just sent an email inquiry to Skellie asking if she would be interested in a guest post but that would have made it too easy to brush off.
 So I wrote the entire post in advance.
-Why spend time writing the full post when an inquiry would have seen if there was interest- audacity!
-I need to prove that the post would be quality.
+Why spend time writing the full post when an inquiry would have seen if there was interest?
+Audacity!
+I needed to prove that the post would be quality.

 Results